-Finally, I would like to confirm that by entering our competitions, you are giving UTB permission to use (with acknowledgement) any of your images in our newsletters or electronic media.
+By entering our competitions you are giving UTB permission to use (with acknowledgement) any of your images in our newsletters or electronic media.

 - Members’ competition – open to members (apart from recent winners of the overall ‘best in show’ prize, who have been individually notified.)

-You can enter a maximum of ten images across all categories, but in the case of UK Butterflies, it’s now a maximum of just six (so look out your very best!).
+You can enter a maximum of ten images across all categories, but in the case of UK Butterflies, it’s now a maximum of just six.

 There will be six categories, as shown below.